udayinbiswas/data-structures/Strings/README.md

 >char name[] = {'j','o','h','n','\0'}

+Below,C compiler will add the delimiter on its own:

 > char name[] = "John"

-C compiler will add the delimiter on its own

 ### Declaring and Initializing an array in stack
 This creates string in **heap**: